-When it comes to choosing the best laptop for music production, you'll want to pay close attention to the power and memory specs of the machine you're eyeing up.
+Regardless of which platform you opt for, there are some factors which remain the same.
+When it comes to choosing the best laptop for your home studio, you'll want to pay close attention to the power and memory specs of the machine you're eyeing up.
 While the basic requirements for most DAWs is a multi-core processor, around 4GB of RAM and a few gigabytes of storage, this won't be enough for real-world applications.
-So you need a laptop with enough power to handle the latest software and expanding file sizes.
+Buying based on the ‘minimum recommended’ specs is a recipe for future angst.
+Instead, you need a laptop with enough power to handle the latest software and expanding file sizes, with enough juice in the tank to cope with whatever your future requirements may be.

-For any DJs or traveling musicians reading this, weight is likely to be another major factor.
-After all, some of the highest spec, beefiest laptops in the world also weigh a fair amount, and you'r shoulders will quickly tire of lugging those behemoths around.
+For any DJs or traveling musicians reading this, weight - and portability - is likely to be another major factor.
+After all, some of the highest spec, beefiest laptops in the world also weigh a fair amount, and your shoulders will quickly tire of lugging those behemoths around.

-So your best laptop for music production would be lightweight whilst also rocking a good battery capacity, as you could be away from mains power for longer periods at a time.
+So, the best laptop for music production should be powerful and lightweight, while also rocking a good battery capacity, for those situations where you’re away from mains power.

 It's easy to see why a good all-round laptop can fetch a premium price tag, but, as with anything from the best samplers and studio monitors to home studio mixers, you get what you pay for, so it's always wise to get the best you can afford, rather than skimping and regretting your purchase later (often quicker than you thought).
 Our price comparison software will come in handy here.
 Next to each product entry on this guide our price widgets will display the best deals online right now to save you shopping around.

 We won’t be focussing on various legacy ins and outs, such as the number of USB sockets, or lack of, for your audio interface, and so on.
-With vast swathes of USB hub and docking options available, your hunger for I/O can be sated in such dongles and peripherals.
-So here we're talking sheer capability for music-making.
+With so many dongle and docking options available, this shouldn’t be a deciding factor in your purchasing journey.
+Here we're talking sheer horsepower for music-making.
 For example, can your portable rig cope with large multitrack sessions, running handfuls of plugins and MIDI instruments?
-Let's take a closer look...
+Let's take a closer look…

 - Listen up!
 These are the best studio headphones for music makers